BriggsOkiotor/My-Data-Analysis-portfolio/README.md

 ### I was able to;
 * Modeling

-As a self taught Data Analyst, i was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.
+I was able to create a sample business model for XYZ Super store from scratch to finish using Excel and SqlDBM.
 * Forward & Reverse Engineering.

 I forwarded the model to SSMS to explore different query statements, functions and joins.
 And how to backup and restore databases.